 Alfajores, shortbread cookies fused together with dulce de leche, have long satisfied the South American sweet tooth.
 This version, enrobed in bittersweet chocolate and edged with toasted coconut, will seduce the most sophisticated palate.
 The recipe may seem long, but each section is straightforward and can be done ahead of time in stages.
 For simple preparation you will need a food processor fitted with a steel blade, a rolling pin, waxed paper, a two-inch round cookie cutter, and baking sheets.
-A trick for ensuring evenly rolled dough is to use bamboo skewers, which are normally 1/8 inch thick, as gauges on either side of the dough.
+A trick for ensuring evenly rolled dough is to use bamboo skewers or wooden dowels, which are normally 1/8 inch thick, as gauges on either side of the dough.
 Place them alongside the dough, not wider than the rolling pin, and roll until the pin rests only on the skewers.–Carol Murphy Clyne

 LC Unconventional Convention Note